moinakg/pcompress/README.md

        pcompress -D -r ... - Do NOT split chunks at a rabin boundary.
 Default is to split.

-    Perform Delta Encoding in addition to Exact Dedup: pcompress -E ... - This also implies '-D'.
+    Perform Delta Encoding in addition to Identical Dedup: pcompress -E ... - This also implies '-D'.
+This performs Delta Compression between 2 blocks if they are at least 60% similar. pcompress -EE .. - This causes Delta Compression to happen if 2 blocks are at least 40% similar.
+This can effect greater final compression ratio at the cost of higher processing overhead.

     Number of threads can optionally be specified: -t <1 - 256 count>
     Other flags: